srshkmr/recastra/README.md

 git clone https://github.com/srshkmr/recastra.git
 cd recastra
 npm install
-npm run dev
+npm run dev  # Uses Rollup in watch mode for development
 ```

 ### Package Size Optimization

 Recastra is designed to be lightweight while providing powerful recording capabilities.
 The package size has been optimized by:

-1. **Advanced Minification**: JavaScript files are automatically minified during the build process using Terser with optimized settings, reducing the package size by approximately 70%.
-The minification process includes:
+1. **Rollup Bundling & Minification**: JavaScript files are bundled and minified during the build process using Rollup with the Terser plugin, reducing the package size significantly.
+The build process includes:
+   - Module bundling with code splitting for better organization
    - Advanced code compression techniques
    - Property mangling for private properties
    - Dead code elimination
-   - Multiple optimization passes
    - Removal of comments and whitespace
+   - Preservation of module structure for better imports

 2. **Excluding source maps from the published package**: Source maps are useful for debugging but add approximately 25% to the package size.
 They are excluded from the published package using the "files" field in package.json.